The mayor presides over all City Council meetings and signs all ordinances, resolutions, contracts and agreements authorized by the Governing Body.

 In Overland Park, you are never far from a strategically-planned neighborhood, a beautiful community park, a new career opportunity, a variety of recreational amenities, and world-class shopping, dining, and experiences.
 It’s for these reasons that Overland Park is consistently recognized as one of the happiest and healthiest cities, and one of the best places to live in the country.

 If you’re visiting this page because you are new to the community, welcome!
-Overland Park is home to nearly 200,000 residents, and continues to grow.
-We are glad to have you here, and invite you to learn more about what your City government can do for you.
+Overland Park is home to more than 200,000 residents and continues to grow.
+We are glad to have you here and invite you to learn more about what your City government can do for you.

 Those of you who continue to live, work, and play in Overland Park, thank you for being here.
 No matter where you live in the city, we are glad to have you here and hope you will stay for many years.